nosana-ci/docs.nosana.io/docs/tokens/nft.md

 | `23.8%` | Rust                    |
 | `26.6%` | NOS                     |

+@tab Phone
 ### Phone

 The Burner Phone itself.
-There are five different types of phones.
+A number of 6 attributes are defined in this layer.

 | Rarity  | Attribute               |
 |---------|-------------------------|